HONOR FIRST

 Introduction

 Throughout U.S. history, various federal law enforcement agencies have been reshaped in response to national security needs.
-One of the most intriguing historical proposals surfaced in 1930 and 1932, when Congress considered placing the U.S. Border Patrol (USBP) under the U.S. Coast Guard (USCG).
+One of the more intriguing proposals surfaced in 1930 and 1932, when Congress considered placing the U.S. Border Patrol (USBP) under the U.S. Coast Guard (USCG).

 The 1930 and 1932 Proposals